siggame/Cadre/Games/Catastrophe/rules.md

 * **Pickup**: Picks up "materials" or "food" on an adjacent tile.
 Can be performed multiple times per turn.
 Does not count as an action.
 Costs 1 energy per item picked up.
 * **ChangeJob**: Changes this unit's job.
 It requires the Unit:
   * be at max energy (does not cost energy though, as in, it won't lose energy from changing jobs)
-  * must be next to the Cat Overlord to change its job.
+  * must be adjacent or diagonal to the Cat Overlord to change its job.
   * Additionally, the Unit cannot move after performing this action and will drop all of their "food" and "materials" when performing changing jobs (to safegaurd against Units carrying more than their carry limit).
 * **Rest**: Regenerates energy for the unit equal to this unit's job's `regenRate` value.
 Must be in range of a shelter.
 It regenerates twice as much energy if the Cat Overlord is in that shelter.
 However, it regenerates half as much energy if it is starving.
 Units cannot move after performing this action.
   * If the unit is starving and rests in a shelter with the Cat Overlord, they will regenerate energy equal to their `regenRate`.